sushrutaproject2/sushrutaproject2.github.io/_posts/2026-02-12-Dhanvantari-again.md

 > To the question, "Was this stated by Suśruta as something he thought of in his own head, or was it uttered by the preceptor [Divodāsa] exactly as it is?" the reviser, speaking through Suśruta's mouth, replied: "As the Blessed (*bhagavān*) Dhanvantari spoke."
 This is the reviser’s aphorism.
 Wherever the perfect tense is used to indicate an event not personally witnessed by the speaker, it should be recognized as a statement coming from the reviser.
 Furthermore, the reviser here is none other than  Nāgārjuna.

-The verb उवाच "spoke" in the phrase "Dhanvantari spoke," is in the perfect tense, which is why Ḍalhaṇa made this grammatical point.
+The verb उवाच "he spoke" in the phrase "Dhanvantari spoke," is in the perfect tense, which is why Ḍalhaṇa made this grammatical point.
 In his view, therefore, the language implies that the reviser is separated by a significant period of time from the author of the work.
 The reviser is answering an implied question: "is this medical treatise the work of the divine Dhanvantari or is it the work of the human Suśruta?"

-Thus we see that Ḍalhaṇa is again taking a statement from Gayadāsa on this point.
-It is to be presumed that this whole discussion by Ḍalhaṇa is copied to some extent from Gayadāsa's *Nyāyacandrikā*, but unfortunately that part of that work does not survive.
+Thus we see that Ḍalhaṇa is again echoing a statement from Gayadāsa on this point.
+It is to be presumed that this whole discussion by Ḍalhaṇa is copied more or less from Gayadāsa's *Nyāyacandrikā*.
+But unfortunately that part of the *Nyāyacandrikā* does not survive.
+It is particularly distressing that Gayadāsa's own original remarks on this question of the different voices or registers in the text do not survive: it would have been be so interesting to know his views on this important topic in his own words.

 ## Appendix: Surviving portions of the Nyāyacandrikā

 Very little of the *Nyāyacandrikā* survives.
-Today, we have only the following fragments:
+Today, we have only the following manuscript fragments:

 *Sūtrasthāna*